 Those who prefer a smooth finish will prefer a Honed finish on their bluestone.
 Because it has been ground to a consistent surface without cleft or ridges, it is smooth to the touch.
 Honed finishes are most popular for interior flooring and countertops.

-If you are interested in using bluestone for an exterior project, CT Stone is here to help.
+If you are interested in using bluestone for an exterior project, Connecticut Stone is here to help.
 We offer a large inventory of bluestone at our Milford and Stamford locations to suit your unique project needs, including a wide range of colors and finishes.
 However, special sizes, colors, and finishes for any bluestone option are available upon request.
 Whether you're looking to install a monochromatic garden walkway or a more modern patio space, bluestone can be an excellent choice.

-To find out more about our bluestone offerings or for assistance with your next project, reach out to the knowledgeable CT Stone team!
+To find out more about our bluestone offerings or for assistance with your next project, reach out to the knowledgeable Connecticut Stone team!
 You can reach us at (203) 882-1000 or use our convenient online contact form.